Governance - Our Board

 She has held a number of board positions in membership based organisations, the education sector and social service providers.

 Leesa is a specialist in strategic governance solutions, Chairing and building Advisory Boards through her consulting firm and works primarily in the private sector with commercial enterprises, start ups, not-for-profit organisations and social enterprises to create value in the defence and space industries, new technology, health and human services.

 Trained in health economics, health information management and business at the Queensland Univesity of Technology, Leesa is values based, data driven and enjoys contributing to smart commercial decision making focused on value generation, consumers, problem solving and innovation.

 Leesa enjoys aviation, sailing and spending time with her two teenagers.

 Chair of the Governance, Remuneration and Nomination Committee

 Norm brings Finance, Risk, customer experience and business transformation expertise developed over an extensive corporate career in the financial services and health sectors in Australia and across Asia.
 Together with his governance, patient and community engagement experience through his position as Deputy Chair of a Health service in regional Victoria, he brings a wealth of skills to COA.

 He is currently involved in two consultancies to a wide variety of Government and Corporate clients on Health and Safety Risk management and addressing mature age workforce transition challenges.
 As well as Deputy Chair Heathcote Health he is also Deputy Chair of their Risk and Governance sub-committee.

 Norm holds a Bachelor of Business Degree and is a Graduate of the AICD

-Member of the Risk and Finance Committee
+Member of the Governance, Remuneration and Nomination Committee